-The school assumes no liability for students on the school grounds prior to 7:50 AM or after 3:35 PM.
+The school assumes no liability for students on the school grounds prior to 7:50 AM or after 3:45 PM.
 The staff of High Point Christian School (HPCS) will not supervise students other than during these hours.
-Carpool dismissal will be from 3:23 - 3:35 PM.
-Parents will be billed for any time students remain in the building after 3:35 PM.
-Students remaining on school grounds after 3:35 will be required to wait inside the double doors near the school office until a parent or carpool driver picks them up.
+Carpool dismissal will be from 3:23-3:45 PM.
+Parents may be billed for any time students remain in the building after 3:45 PM.
+Students remaining on school grounds after 3:45 will be required to wait inside the double doors near the school office until a parent or carpool driver picks them up.